topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 7.3 Gas Sensor
 ---
-This example demonstrates how the TOPST VCP-G board uses a Gas sensor (MQ 135) to detect various harmful gases in the air.
-It reads the analog value from a sensor connected to the analog pin on the TOPST VCP-G board, converts it to a voltage, and then prints it to the serial monitor with one decimal place.
+This example demonstrates how the VCP-G board uses a Gas sensor (MQ 135) to detect various harmful gases in the air.
+It reads the analog value from a sensor connected to the analog pin on the VCP-G board, converts it to a voltage, and then prints it to the serial monitor with one decimal place.

 **Note:** Gas Sensor (MQ-135) is a product of Winsen®.
 All rights to its design, trademark, and related intellectual property are owned by Winsen.
 </br></br>